Atropine Therapy For Myopia Management

 Atropine drops are medicated prescription eye drops containing an antimuscarinic agent, which widens (dilates) the pupil, relaxing the eye muscles.
 In low doses, it has been shown to slow down the development of myopia.

 How Does Atropine Therapy Work?

 Atropine drops are administered in the eye in the conjunctival sac.
 This is the area behind the lower eyelid that allows for movement of the eyeball and eyelids.
 Atropine drops dilate the pupil, which temporarily stops the eye from focusing and allows this function to relax.

-Typically, atropine drops involves just 1 drop in each eye, but exact instructions for your specific case will be given by Dr. Atkinson and the helpful staff at Myopia Management Center At Atkinson Eye Care.
+Typically, atropine drops involves just 1 drop in each eye, but exact instructions for your specific case will be given by Dr. Bill Atkinson and the helpful staff at Myopia Management Center At Atkinson Eye Care.

 Atropine therapy may be performed daily either by itself or together with Ortho-K or multifocal contact lenses.
 Contact lenses cannot be worn while the drops are applied.
 Doctors advise to wait at least 15 minutes before putting contacts back in the eyes.